Digital Signage for Restaurants: Menu Boards That Update Themselves

 Why it matters: the moment your menu should change is exactly when the floor is busiest.
 Dayparting means nobody has to remember to swap the board.

 Your first screen is free, and after that ChannelOS is priced per screen per month — no per-device player license, no setup fee, no seat charges.
+Current rates are on the pricing page.
 Because the TV is the player, the hardware cost is a display you likely already own plus, at most, a cheap HDMI stick.

 Here’s the honest comparison against the traditional setup: